WxboySuper/Categorial-SPC-Outlook-Generator/README.md

 4. Open the program in either a Code Editor or Notepad and edit the places throughout the code that need file or location paths
 5. Run the program

+These are Official Outlooks from the NOAA NWS Storm Prediction Center drawn and exported on an Image.

 If you have any issues let me know on Discord @WeatherboySuper